Frequently Asked Questions

-If the item has shipped and stopped mid-stream, you might try calling UPS.
-Since switching from USPS to UPS, we have have FAR fewer issues, but they still happen.
+If the item has shipped and stopped mid-stream, you might try calling UPS or USPS.
+It’s not common, but occasionally a package will get stuck in a shipping hub for a few days, but packages actually being lost in the UPS/USPS stream is VERY uncommon.
 If you’re concerned, email us, we will share any information we have.

 If you choose Economy Shipping at checkout, it is almost a guarantee that the postal service will deliver the package to your door.
 How it gets to the post office in your town – however – is a little bit of our call.
 We look at the size and weight of the package and determine if UPS SurePost or USPS Priority Mail makes the most sense.
 If the item is under 1lb and you don’t live in Ohio or a bordering state, it’ll probably be Priority.
 If your order is over 1lb, it’s much more likely that we will choose SurePost.

 If you feel your package was lost or stolen, or there was damage that resulted in lost/broken product, the first step is to file a claim with the carrier.
-Most of our packages are UPS these days, but there is still some USPS shipping on occasion.
+Many of our packages are UPS these days, but there are still a good number going USPS.
 This is an issue that must be dealt with via the shipper first.
 At the time the shipper deems the case closed and the package lost, Area 419 may replace the product at a discounted rate.
 This replacement is at the sole discretion of Area 419.

 We always try to get orders out as quickly as possible, but we also try to be efficient.
 If your order is partially on backorder, and we think the additional products will be available in a week or less, we will wait and ship it all together.
 If it’s going to be more than a week until we have the full order, we will likely partial-ship the order so you can begin using and enjoying your products as soon as possible.

 We do!
 Well, at least on some products.
-Due to US law we cannot export brakes or some of our optics rails.
-We can also not export products from certain outside vendors like barrels, stocks, triggers, and actions.
+Due to US law we cannot export certain items like magazines or serialized parts like actions.
+We can also not export products from certain outside vendors like barrels, stocks, or triggers.